 10. Highlight Selected

 The Highlight Selected package is super simple: it highlights the current word selected on double click.
 This is especially useful if you’re looking for a particular method name or function within a file without having to open the find panel.

 11. File Icons

 The File Icons package displays specific and meaningful icons next to files in your file-tree, fuzzy-finder, and tabs.
 They help to visually parse file types with little effort.
 You can choose between colored or monochrome icons.

 The Pigments package displays colors in project files, wherever it parses a color to be.
 It’s super helpful to easily determine what a specific hex code might be, especially if the color isn’t labelled by a variable.

 The Minimap package displays a Minimap preview of your file on the right hand side of your editor.
-You can turn code highlights on and off, as well as change the preview to be on the left-hand side if you wish.
+You can turn code highlights on and off, as well as move the preview to the left-hand side if you wish.
 It also has a ton of other customizations if you want to dig deeper.

 14. Atom Tabs Exposé

-Atom Tabs Exposé package enables you to quick tab over open files within Atom.
-It’s meant to mimic Mac OSX Exposé / Mission Control by showing the active tab, panes, and previews of each tab.
+The Atom Tabs Exposé package enables you to quick tab over open files within Atom.
+It’s meant to mimic Mac OSX Exposé/Mission Control by showing the active tab, panes, and previews of each tab.
 If the Minimap package is present a thumbnail preview is shown, otherwise it defaults to a suitable file icon.
 If the File Icons package is installed, you will see file icons in the tabs of each pane.